 — Rory Stewart''

 - A Man And His Dog: Early on in the trip, Rory comes across an abused retired fighting dog which he decides to adopt and take with him the rest of the way.
 He names the dog Babur, after the 16th century conqueror and Afghanistan's first Mughal emperor in who's footsteps Rory is following.

 - Adventurer Archaeologist: Rory.
 He devotes a few chapters to the desecrated remains of various archaeological sites that date back to pre-Muslim periods.

 - Black and Gray Morality: Many of the people Rory meets are murderers, former torturers, Taliban members, and other unpleasant sorts of people.
 Most of them, however, are courteous to Rory as he is their guest.

 - Call to Adventure: Subverted.
 Rory has absolutely no reason to be in Afghanistan, especially during a time of war.
 He himself can't answer why he went there in the first place other than to complete his entirely on foot trek across most of Asia.

-- Crapsack Country: Afghanistan has been plagued by war, famine, illiteracy, crime and tribal rivalries for centuries, and it doesn't look like it will improve anytime soon.
+- Crapsack World: Afghanistan has been plagued by war, famine, illiteracy, crime and tribal rivalries for centuries, and it doesn't look like it will improve anytime soon.